nettoneko/hoolamike/README.md

 - [**Fallout: New Vegas**](https://store.steampowered.com/app/22380/Fallout_New_Vegas/) ☢️
 - [**Fallout 3**](https://store.steampowered.com/app/22300/Fallout_3/) ☢️

-## 🚀 Lists currently confirmed to work
+## 🚀 Lists currently confirmed to work (all lists for above games SHOULD work, but we cannot test them all without your help)
 - [**Tuxborn**](https://github.com/Omni-guides/Tuxborn): A Wabbajack Modlist for Skyrim SE designed with the Steam Deck in mind 🐉
 - [**Wasteland Reborn**](https://github.com/Camora0/Wasteland-Reborn): modlist that aims to create a fully featured, lore friendly rebuild of Fallout 4 from the ground up.  ☢️
 - [**Magnum Opus**](https://github.com/LivelyDismay/magnum-opus): what one would describe as a "kitchen sink list." ☢️